Just like us, Sounders’ Stefan Frei, Cristian Roldan play waiting game during coronavirus pandemic

 On Wednesdays, the team will gather via a Zoom meeting to chat and keep the camaraderie going.
 Other than that, these guys are waiting around just like us during the coronavirus pandemic.

-On Monday, Roldan and Frei had a video news conference with the media to discuss what they’ve been up to lately.
+On Monday, Roldan and Frei had a video news conference to discuss what they’ve been up to lately.
 They offered their thoughts on a potential salary reduction, the prospect of playing in fan-less stadiums and even a little Michael Jordan.

 The bottom line: They’re doing everything they can to stay ready but are itching to get back on the pitch.

-“There’s a decent program to work on our fitness and our strength, there’s little drills you can do work on our cognitive behavior … but there is no emulating what we do on the training field,” Frei said.
+“There’s a decent program to work on our fitness and our strength, there’s little drills you can do to work on our cognitive behavior … but there is no emulating what we do on the training field,” Frei said.
 “There are certain things that will need a little bit of time.”

 Nobody knows when or if MLS will return this season.
 When it ended, the defending-champion Sounders were 1-0-1 and were hoping to avoid the type of slow start that has plagued them over the past few years.